PreCiSSIon – Preventing Caesarean Birth SSI across the region

 Pulse oximetry can be less accurate for people who have dark skin pigmentation.
 Evidence is also building that shows that pulse oximetry more frequently fails to detect hypoxemia—low blood oxygen levels—in people with darker skin tones as compared to white patients because of the way light interacts with melanin.

-This means that black people are up to three times more likely to receive inadequate oxygen based on inaccurate readings from the very device that is meant to monitor their vitals.
+This means that Black people are up to three times more likely to receive inadequate oxygen based on inaccurate readings from the very device that is meant to monitor their vitals.
 Traditional oximeters have been shown to overestimate oxygen saturation by up to 4% in black and brown skin, on top of the known inaccuracies of the devices more generally.

 This discrepancy is the difference between staying in hospital on oxygen therapy or being discharged and sent home.